InaPD/you-shall-not-pass/PLAN.md

    mid-tool-call.
 It is now a setting (`DOORMAN_MAX_TOKENS`).
 Check the first real run and raise it if responses come back with `stop_reason: "max_tokens"`.
 3. **Reader model ID** - see decision 1 above; the dated suffix needs confirming.
+4. **REPORT.md must not be committed until it is built from real inference.** The Phase 2 gate was verified with a scripted worst-case model (`CompliantClient` in `tests/fakes.py`) that accepts every injection.
+That proves the pipeline and isolates what the defences stop from what the model declines, but the ASR numbers it produces are a property of the fake, not a measurement.
+Only commit a REPORT.md generated from a real run.
+5. **A review is not always caused by a rule.** `trace.review_requested` now takes an optional `cause_rule_id` plus a free-text `reason`.
+Phase 2 initially borrowed POL-001 for reader failures and phases that ran out of turns, which would have credited the policy layer for mechanical failures in the "rules fired" table and overstated what it caught.
+Only the taint gate passes a real rule id (POL-002).

 ## Standing constraints